 This course occurs during January-term the week before spring semester begins.

 How can I apply?

 Students interested in this course should apply by emailing a 1-page resume and 1-page motivation essay to Acara at firstname.lastname@example.org.
 The essay should address your motivation for taking the course, along with describing your idea, where you are with developing it, and what you need to take it forward.
 If accepted you will receive a permission number to register via MyU.
 Applications are due by December 20, 2016.
 After December 20, course applications will be accepted on a rolling basis.
 Seats are limited to 25.
 Apply soon while space remains!

 Who teaches the course?

-Acara Social Venture Launchpad is taught by Acara Director Fred Rose.
-Local social entrepreneurs serve as guest lecturers and students also work closely with professional mentors.
+Acara Social Impact Launchpad is taught by Acara Director Fred Rose.
+Local social entrepreneurs and changemakers serve as guest lecturers and students also work closely with professional mentors.